 In order not to confuse our ratings with those commonly used in the hotel industry, we have chosen the paw of a lion to reflect the quality status of each of our safaris, camps, and lodges.
 On each of our scheduled departure safaris, the paw symbol appears next to the name of the safari.
 This will allow you to determine the accommodation standard at a glance.

-Five - These are luxurious and elegant permanent safari camps and lodges with all the necessary features for a very comfortable stay.
+Five - These are luxurious and elegant "Classic" safari camps and lodges with all the necessary features for a very comfortable stay.
 At a minimum, the rooms are large with full en-suite facilities (full plumbing to provide hot and cold running water, flush loos, showers, basins), closet space, ceiling fans, and real beds.
 The camps are stylish, often (though not always) raised off the ground on teak decking, and have swimming pools.
 Most camps and lodges in our portfolio fall within this category.